spexod/spexod/docs_build/source/usage.rst

 and ``get_star_aliases()``.
 Each of these functions returns a list of dictionaries, where each dictionary represents a row in the database.
 The keys of the dictionaries are the column names of the database,

-.. autofunction:: API.get_available_isotopologues
+.. autofunction:: spexod.api.get_available_isotopologues

-.. autofunction:: API.get_params_and_units
+.. autofunction:: spexod.api.get_params_and_units

-.. autofunction:: API.get_curated
+.. autofunction:: spexod.api.get_curated

-.. autofunction:: API.get_spectra
+.. autofunction:: spexod.api.get_spectra

-.. autofunction:: API.get_star_aliases
+.. autofunction:: spexod.api.get_star_aliases

 Navigating the SpExoDisks Database
 ----------------------------------